gazingshoes/musicwebv2/README.md

 ## Project Files

-Here's a breakdown of the important files in this project:
+Breakdown of the file path:

 * `main.py`
     * **Notes:** This is the main file you run to start the application.
-It handles the terminal menus and user interactions.
+Handles the terminal menus and user interactions.
 * `music_library.py`
     * **Notes:** Contains the "brain" of the library.
 Defines the `Song` class to hold song data and the `MusicLibrary` class to manage all songs (add, edit, delete, search).
 * `audio_player.py`